brianydhanto/tokopedia-project.github.io/README.md

-# tokopedia-project.github.io
-Tokopedia Project Assignment
+This is Web Platform Project Assignment from Tokopedia